DarianWells/osticket-prereqs/README.md

    - Select "Apply" then select "OK" to close the Advanced Security window.
    - Select "OK" to close the ost-config.php Properties window.

+39. Go back to the osTicket browser page
+    - Click "Continue"
+    - Helpdesk Name is (Your Name) Help Desk
+    - Defaul email (receives email from customers)
+    - Fill out the rest of the information to create the admin user account.
+Make sure you remember the username and password
+    - Before continuing, Heidi SQL must be installed in order to fill out the Database Settings information

+40.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>